erebboah/mirna_pipeline/README.md

 gunzip undetermined.fastq.gz
 ```

 3. Edit the "real" sample sheet.
 The first column is the 5' Adaptor ID (1-7) and forward primer index ID (1-12, 14, 15, 18, 21-25) separated by an underscore.
 The second column is your desired fastq name (sample ID).
 No header!
 Preferably matches some sample ID in your metadata.
-Should be in the same folder as the scripts.
+Should be in the same directory as the scripts.

 [Example of samplesheet.csv](https://github.com/erebboah/mirna_pipeline/blob/master/scripts/samplesheet.csv)